The5xcuber/rlcli/README.md

 # rlcli
 Interactive Raylib Project builder that does (almost) everything like:
-- The sample code for bare-minimum raylib compilation
+- The sample code for bare-minimum raylib compilation.
-- Incudes a tasks.json for VSCode
+- Incudes a tasks.json for VSCode.
 - Allows you to configure different default settings for each time you make a new project, which can be configured by typing "rlcli config" in the terminal.
-   - You can configure The Default Project Location for each new project
+   - You can configure The Default Project Location for each new project.
-   - You can configure The Default Dimensions for each new project
+   - You can configure The Default Dimensions for each new project.
-   - You can configure The Default FPS for each new project
+   - You can configure The Default FPS for each new project.
+- Has a build.sh for users not using VSCode, which builds the project by typing "./build.sh" in the terminal of the current working directory.